 4. Are You Trading A Guitar?

 If you’re in the market and are an experienced player, perhaps you are looking to trade up.
 There are many retailers that have great programs that can help you get into a new instrument.
-Guitar Center has a trade up program that can help you find something new or used.

 And the incentives to do so might make it really easy!
 Selling a guitar yourself to trade it for another could be very time consuming.
 It’s always worth going to see what they have, you may find your next instrument easily this way.